 Get 15% Discount in all iStock Credit Packs and iStock Subscriptions

 If you still want to know about Thinkstock and how it compared to Shutterstock, continue reading our Breakdown:

 This is a comparative review of Thinkstock vs. Shutterstock where we provide a breakdown of general features that can both companies be distinguished for.
 Previously we touched upon this subject in our Comparison between Thinkstock and Shutterstock highly recommendable review where we introduced both companies and listed their price and subscription options.

-In this comparative review we present the breakdown of features in Thinkstock vs. Shutterstock dilemma that every corporate client most likely would face.
+In this comparative review, we present the breakdown of features in Thinkstock vs. Shutterstock's dilemma that every corporate client most likely would face.
 Both stock photo agencies provide similar content but which one to choose for your next big project or which one to worship for the foreseeable future.
-By the end of this review we aim to convert you into the believer of one particular stock photo agency over the other.
+By the end of this review, we aim to convert you into the believer of one particular stock photo agency over the other.
 Who is the winner of Thinkstock vs. Shutterstock battle for you?

 Below is the content of this article addressing features for Thinkstock vs. Shutterstock comparative review and their differences.
-As a quick reference we also present the table in the end of this article.
+As a quick reference, we also present the table at the end of this article.

 - Strengths of Thinkstock vs. Shutterstock